fnery/cumulative_publications/README.md

 Data are retrieved by multiple PubMed searches using queries with format: `(kidney* OR renal) AND <TECHNIQUE> AND MRI AND <year> [PDAT]`, where `<TECHNIQUE>` is one of the following substrings: (diffusion-weighted imaging OR diffusion tensor imaging OR intravoxel incoherent motion), arterial spin label*, blood oxygenation-level dependent and (T1 mapping OR T2 mapping), respectively, for the techniques: diffusion imaging, arterial spin labelling, BOLD and T1&T2 mapping and `<year>` varied from 1989 to 2020 (only the last ~15 years shown).
 Duplicates were removed.

-An updated plot (as of Jan 2020 is below):
+An updated plot (as of July 2020 is below):

 <img src="cumulative_publications.png" width="500">